The Fear Of Harming Someone | Harm OCD

 Unfortunately these solutions do not work, but serve instead to worsen the disorder and bring on anxiety and depression.
 Fortunately, there are effective treatments for Harm OCD.
 The disorder can be helped with Exposure and Response Prevention (ERP), a type of cognitive behavioral therapy (CBT) that is designed to help individuals with violent obsessions face their unwanted thoughts while resisting their urges to avoid, neutralize or do compulsions.

-At GroundWork Counseling, therapists trained in exposure and response prevention (ERP) will help sufferers by creating assignments that are specifically tailored to each person’s symptoms and are designed to reduce anxiety and eliminate compulsive behaviors.
+At GroundWork, therapists trained in exposure and response prevention (ERP) will help sufferers by creating assignments that are specifically tailored to each person’s symptoms and are designed to reduce anxiety and eliminate compulsive behaviors.